A Veterans Day Retrospective by Our Veterans Today Senior Editor and a Marine – Gordon Duff

 Only when we recognize the real cost of war will we understand how to live in peace and security.

-Posted by Jim W. Dean on 7:30 pm, With 0 Reads, Filed under New World Order War, WarZone.
+Posted by Jim W. Dean, Managing Editor on November 11, 2011, With 0 Reads, Filed under New World Order War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.